Lexawise's Official Icon

 Understanding how consideration fits within the broader real estate landscape is crucial.
 Here’s a comparison of consideration with other related concepts:

 • Earnest Money: This is a good-faith deposit that a buyer offers upfront to show they are serious about purchasing the property.
-Unlike consideration, earnest money is usually refundable under certain conditions.
+Unlike the full consideration (which is exchanged at closing), earnest money is usually refundable under certain conditions — understanding exactly when it is and isn’t refundable is one of the most frequently tested contract topics on the licensing exam.

 • Purchase Price: While the purchase price is often the largest part of the consideration in a transaction, the two terms are not identical.
 The purchase price refers specifically to the agreed sum the buyer pays, while consideration encompasses anything of value exchanged, including non-monetary assets.